-In the line ZXN given (1) or ZT4 given (2) there is a 1 which means that the engine operating condition is specified by the relative high-pressure spool speed ZXN.
+Above the input tables the Calculation Mode has to be selected.
+All configurations allow the choice between a prescribed GG Speed and T4.
+If GG Speed is selected the HPC Spool Speed ZXN is shown as an input, while the latter requires the Burner Temperature ZT4 as an input.
 Do some experiments with various values of HPC Spool Speed ZXN in the range of 0.6...1.1 calculated as a single Off-Design Point.

-Then switch to ZXN given (1) or ZT4 given (2) = 2 which makes Burner Temperature ZT4 an input quantity (instead of HPC Spool Speed ZXN) and do some more Off-Design simulations.
+Then switch to the T4 Calculation Mode and do some more Off-Design simulations.
 If you specify very low values for Burner Temperatures ZT4 below 800K then the iteration which is required for finding the solution may not converge.
 Click in the tree view on Iteration Variables and check if the values are suited as start value for a new calculation in such a case.
 If the values look suspicious, set them to the design point values, for example, and try again.